How to Get to Matsumoto

 From Narita Airport visitors need to head into Tokyo to make their way onto Matsumoto.
 From Tokyo, you have two options: 1. using the Limited Express Azusa service from Shinjuku Station to Matsumoto, or 2. taking the Hokuriku Shinkansen from Tokyo Station or Ueno Station to Nagano, and then switching to the Shinano Line bound from Matsumoto.

-2 / take the Narita Express (NEX) to Tokyo Station or the Keisei Skyliner to Keisei-Ueno Station and transfer to the Hokuriku Shinkansen bound for Nagano.
+2 / take the Narita Express (NEX) to Tokyo Station or the Keisei Skyliner to Keisei-Ueno Station – located within walking distance of Ueno Station – and transfer to the Hokuriku Shinkansen bound for Nagano.
 Once at Nagano, follow the directions above.
 This option is also likely to take around 4 hours but is more expensive, around JPY13,000.

 1 / using the Limited Express Azusa directly to Matsumoto: take the Tokyo Monorail to Hamamatsucho Station and then take the Yamanote Line to Kanda Station, and from Kanda, the Ome Line to Shinjuku.
 At Shinjuku, transfer to the Limited Express Azusa bound for Matsumoto – a total journey of around 210 minutes / JPY7120.